High School Credit Program

 Can you explain your classes?

-We offer a complete schedule of courses needed for graduation including some elective courses.
+We offer a complete schedule of APEX courses needed for graduation.
 All courses are self-paced and are available on an open-entry/open-exit basis.
 Students may start class any school day and end class on any school day following the completion of course requirements.
 This curriculum model enables students to complete classes more rapidly than in a traditional high school.

 What if I am not from Pinellas County?

 Tomlinson faculty and staff are ready to assist students who have come to Pinellas County from another Florida county or from out-of-state.
 Often times, these students cannot enroll at a regular high school once a new semester is underway.
-They can come to Tomlinson and earn high school credit until a new semester begins at their chosen or assigned school.
-Counselors will help these students secure transcripts.
+They can come to Tomlinson and earn high school credit.
+Mrs. Mallory will help these students secure transcripts.

 Classes are currently offered in the following subject areas: